thestormforge/webinars/resource-management/lab1/README.md

 You must have completed [lab0](../lab0/README.md) for this demo.

-We will be used to demonstrate requests, limits, and effects of resource management.

 We will be using the Kubernetes [resource-consumer application](https://github.com/kubernetes/kubernetes/tree/master/test/images/resource-consumer), the same app used for K8s end-2-end testing for autoscaling, etc.

 ## Setting Three Deployments